10up/gutenberg-best-practices/reference/03-Blocks/block-extensions.md

 The Block Editor Handbook has a full list of the [available block filters in the Block Editor Handbook](https://developer.wordpress.org/block-editor/reference-guides/filters/block-filters/).

 Luckily we don't have to manually use all the filters every time anymore.
-The 10up/block-components package comes with a `registerBlockExtention` API which allows you to get up and running much faster.
+The 10up/block-components package comes with a `registerBlockExtension` API which allows you to get up and running much faster.

 ## Why use Block Extensions?
 The ability to extend blocks is one of the superpowers of the editor.
 Essentially the entire [block supports](./block-supports.md) system is build using block extensions.
 The concept is, that you can add custom attributes and editorial controls to one or more blocks at the same time.